-The mock Tudor tavern just outside the city walls is no great beauty, but they’ve stripped out the flowery carpets and disco lights and imposed on the rambling 19thcentury building a rather elegant Scandi vibe with Treske made chairs and tables made at Oldstead, the legs fittingly a tangle of roots.
+The sturdy, mock Tudor tavern just outside the city walls is no great beauty, but they’ve stripped out the flowery carpets and disco lights and imposed on the rambling 19thcentury building a rather elegant Scandi vibe with Treske made chairs and tables made at Oldstead, the legs fittingly a tangle of roots.

 It’s worth arriving in time for a drink in the upstairs bar because Roots have an inventive list with gins and vodkas made locally.
 Who knew there were distilleries in York, Sutton on Forest and Catterick?
 There are Yorkshire beers and ciders brewed in Leeds, Malton and Bedale too.
 The cocktail and soft drinks list (they hate the word mocktails and we agree) are full of foraged stuff like woodruff, wormwood, sweet cicely and spruce tips all growing in and around Oldstead.